LD-EnSF: Synergizing Latent Dynamics with Ensemble Score Filters for Fast Data Assimilation with Sparse Observations: Methodology

-with likelihood function $P(\phi_t|\kappa_t)$ and normalization constant $Z$.
-Then, we can employ EnSF from Section~\ref{sec:ensf} to solve this data assimilation problem, with both the dynamics and the observations performed in the latent space.
+with the likelihood function $P(\phi_t|\kappa_t)$ defined through the latent observation model (Eq.~\ref{eq:latent_obs}).
+We can then employ EnSF to solve this Bayesian filtering problem in the latent space, with the latent dynamics (LD) evolved as a surrogate of the full dynamics.
 We present one step of the LD-EnSF in Algorithm~\ref{alg:ldensf}.

-The LD-EnSF process is illustrated in Fig.~\ref{fig:ldensf} online deployment part.
-The assimilation loop operates entirely within the latent space, eliminating the need to transform back to the full space.
-Once the assimilation is complete, providing the required latent states, the reconstruction network enables evaluation of the full state at any spatial point and time step.
-Additionally, the smoothness of the latent states, as demonstrated in our numerical experiments in Section~\ref{sec:ldnet_training}, allows for interpolation between time steps, so the full state can be evaluated at any continuous time point.
+-5pt As shown in Fig.\ \ref{fig:ldensf}, the assimilation process runs entirely in the latent space, removing the need to map back to the full state space during assimilation.
+Once latent states are obtained, the reconstruction network can be used to recover the full system state at any desired spatial location.
+Moreover, the smoothness of the latent trajectories, as we will show in our experiments in Section \ref{sec:ldnet_training}, enables accurate interpolation in time, allowing the full state to be evaluated at any continuous time point.